lydialouise/reelnow-api/docs/tutorials/tutorials_check-movie-details.md

 ## Step 3: Understand movie properties

-To understand what each property means, check the description under [The `movies` resource properties](./movies.md#properties).
+To understand what each property means, check the description under [The `movie` resource properties](../api-reference/movies/movies.md#properties).

 Based on these properties: